rafabs97/headpose_final/README.md

 * OpenCV: Version 4.1.0.25.
 * Other Python libraries: glob2 (0.7), numpy (1.17.1), pandas (0.25.1), scikit-learn (0.21.3).

+## Video demo

+A video processed with this software can be found [here](https://youtu.be/sMPB2xXe8eY).

 ## Acknowledgements
 Picture used in demo by [Ross Broadstock](https://www.flickr.com/people/figurepainting/).
 Licensed under [CC BY 2.0](https://creativecommons.org/licenses/by/2.0/) license.